mtjhax/clearinghouse-adapter/README.md

 The Processor::Export::Base class that your ExportProcessor inherits from includes an initializer, so you generally won't need to write your own `initialize` method.
-In the rare case that you do, be sure to call `super` at the begining of your own `initialize` method so that the inherited initializer is run first.
+In the rare case that you do, be sure to call `super` at the beginning of your own `initialize` method so that the inherited initializer is run first.

 All ExportProcessor instances must impliment a public `process` method.